NUPapers-Spring23/nerfstudio-singularity/README.md

 You should now be presented with a bash terminal where you can run the nerfstudio CLI commands.
 More about nerfstudio [here](https://docs.nerf.studio/en/latest/quickstart/first_nerf.html).

-### Running the nerfstudio container on Northeastern Dicovery
+### Running the nerfstudio container on Northeastern Discovery

 SSH into the Discovery cluster and start an interactive job.
 An example of the `srun` command is given below.
-You may tweak the amount of resources for the job depending of the size of the project you'll be rendering.
+You may tweak the number of resources for the job depending on the size of the project you'll be rendering.

 ```bash
 srun --partition=gpu --nodes=1 --pty --gres=gpu:t4:1 --ntasks=2 --mem=4GB --time=01:00:00 /bin/bash
 ```

 As mentioned in the [gotchas](#gotchas-and-other-things-you-should-be-aware-of), the type of NVIDIA GPU to use is very important.
-Make sure you're using the most recent GPU possible, as it will provide the right compute capability for `tiny-cuda-nn`.
-For Discovery, we've tested nerfstudio with T4 GPU's.
+Make sure you're using the most recent GPU possible, as it will provide the right computing capability for `tiny-cuda-nn`.
+For Discovery, we've tested nerfstudio with T4 GPUs.

 Once you get the job allocation granted, navigate to the directory where the nerfstudio container is located at.
 Then run: